On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we present a randomized polynomial-time algorithm for the factorization of noncommutative polyomials \emph{over finite fields} that are input as \emph{arithmetic formulas}.
+In this paper we present a randomized polynomial-time algorithm for the factorization of noncommutative polyomials \emph{over finite fields} that are input as \emph{algebraic branching programs}.
 The irreducible factors are output as algebraic branching programs.

 Several open questions arise from our work.
 We mention two of them.
-The first question is the complexity of factorization over rationals of noncommutative polynomials given as arithmetic formulas.
+The first question is the complexity of factorization over rationals of noncommutative polynomials given as ABPs or arithmetic formulas.
 Our approach involves the crucial use of Ronyai's algorithm for invariant subspace comptutation which turns out to be a hard problem over rationals.
 We believe a different approach may be required for the rational case.

 The use of Higman linearization prevents us from generalizing this approach to noncommutative polynomials given as arithmetic circuits.
-We do not know any nontrivial complexity upper bound for the factorization problem for noncommutative polynomials given as arithmetic circuits.
+We do not know any nontrivial complexity upper bound for the factorization problem for noncommutative polynomials given as arithmetic circuits.\\

+\textbf{Acknowledgements.}~~We thank anonymous referees and Partha Mukhopadhyay for asking about extension of our earlier factorization algorithm for noncommutative formulas to algebraic branching programs.